seanpm2001/FolderArtist_Docs/RepoData/Description/GitHub/README.txt

-📂️🎨️📁️💾️ The official source repository for FolderArtist, a tool for automating the process of adding icons to file folders.
+📂️🎨️📁️📖️ The official documentation source repository for FolderArtist, a tool for automating the process of adding icons to file folders.